Netlia/documentation/DeviceComunication/DeviceComunication.md

 ![MagneticDetector](../images/devices/magnetic-detector.png)

-The device is used to monitor the frequency of opening/closing of doors, covers, passage of moving parts by monitoring the magnetic field of the magnet.
+The device can be used to monitor the frequency of opening/closing of doors, covers, passing of moving parts by detecting the presence of a magnetic field.
 The device supports two modes.
 Continuous and simple mode.
-You can switch between these modes using the [device mode setting server message](#setting-device-mode).
-Default mode is simple.
+The user can switch between these modes using the [device mode setting server message](#setting-device-mode).
+Simple mode is chosen as a default.

-For the magnetic detector is standart situation which is result of its behaviour, that the first time it is used after a restart (when the magnet is approached), the first received event message is with the event type end.
+If a magnetic field is detected shortly after restart, the first event message sent to the server is going to be the event end message.
+This behaviour is correct and follows the device's intended functionality.

 * Supported events: Event start/continue/end, Restart, Alive, Transport, Error, DownlinkAcknowlege
 * Device type (2nd byte in restart message): 0x06